ericclack/racket-candy-crush/doc/talk.rst

 Will I try it at Coder Dojo?

-The case for professional programmers to try it?
+What about the case for professional programmers to try it?

+.. _Python Candy Crush Tutorial: https://pygamezero-candy.readthedocs.io/en/latest/
+.. _Racket Candy Crush Tutorial: https://github.com/ericclack/racket-candy-crush/blob/master/doc/index.rst